arielsmoler/classiq-library/docs/qmod-reference/language-reference/quantum-types.md

 -   `size`: The total number of qubits (= the sum of field sizes).

+In Qmod's Python embedding, the quantum struct's total number of qubits can be retrieved using the `num_qubits` class attribute.

 ### Examples

 In the following example, quantum struct `MyQStruct` is defined and subsequently initialized